Upper Mustang 4,200m

 • Day 1 Arrival Day at Kathmandu (1345m)

 Arrive in Kathmandu, Nepal's capital.
-Depending on your arrival time, you may want to explore the city and rest before your trek.
+Our company staff will pick up you from Airport to your hotel, Depending on your arrival time, later you may want to explore the city near you staying place.
+Overnight at Hotel in Kathamndu.

 Fly from Kathmandu to Pokhara (about 25 minutes).